Woman who died after refusing chemotherapy ‘adversely influenced’ by mother

 Ms Shemirani was struck off as a nurse in 2021, and a Nursing and Midwifery Council committee found she had spread Covid-19 misinformation that “put the public at a significant risk of harm”.

-After graduating from Cambridge, Paloma was working and living in a flat with a housemate and was “estranged” from her mother until her cancer diagnosis.
+After graduating from the University of Cambridge, Paloma was working and living in a flat with a housemate and was “estranged” from her mother until her cancer diagnosis.

 Ms Shemirani encouraged her to come back to the family home and took a leading role in Paloma’s alternative “treatment programme”, which involved daily coffee enemas and a strict diet, the inquest heard.